 Caring for your new CVC is an important way to make sure your dialysis can start, or keep going, and for you to feel better.
 The area around your catheter may be sore for 1 to 2 days after your CVC is inserted.

 You'll have stitches in your neck and likely in your chest.
 The stitches in your neck will be taken out in about 2 weeks.
 The stitches in your chest will need to stay in for about 6 to 8 weeks.
 If any of your stitches fall out before they are taken out, call your dialysis unit right away.
 You will need new stitches.
 The stitches help to keep your CVC from moving further inside or coming out.

 It's important to prevent infections.
 Be careful not to touch the skin around the CVC and always keep your CVC covered with dressing.

-Be careful when you move your catheter during the first month.
+During the first month after you've had the CVC put in, be careful when you move so that it doesn't pull or tug the skin around the exit site.
 When the area around your catheter has healed, you can move normally.

 Call the access nurse if:

 Note: on weekends or after 4 pm, please proceed to the emergency department.

 Lethbridge: (403) 388-6599

 Author: Kidney Strategic Clinical Network, Alberta Health Services

 This material is not a substitute for the advice of a qualified health professional.
 This material is intended for general information only and is provided on an "as is", "where is" basis.
 Although reasonable efforts were made to confirm the accuracy of the information, Alberta Health Services does not make any representation or warranty, express, implied or statutory, as to the accuracy, reliability, completeness, applicability or fitness for a particular purpose of such information.
 Alberta Health Services expressly disclaims all liability for the use of these materials, and for any claims, actions, demands or suits arising from such use.